Welcome to the ultimate information guide on lab created diamonds.

 There is much more depth and detail that could be gone into, but for our purposes we’ve already covered quite a bit of information.

-If you’re interested in buying high quality lab created diamonds that are near perfect, we highly recommend visiting James Allen – they are the best supplier online for both natural, earth-mined diamonds and high quality pure-carbon lab grown diamonds.
+If you’re interested in buying high quality lab created diamonds that are near perfect, our top pick is James Allen – they are the best supplier online for both natural, earth-mined diamonds and high quality pure-carbon lab grown diamonds.